mkelandis/gissues/README.md

   - Set the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables to the right value.
 This is the preferred way when deploying to Azure or AppHarbor sites, so you don't have to commit secrets to your repository.
   - modify the `src/config.json` file with the client_id and client_secret value provided for your application by GitHub.

+***Heroku Specifics***

+- Create a git branch for deploying to heroku, add your config.json to this branch.
+- Heroku wants to see the "src" folder as the repository so use the subtree command to push from the newly created branch: `git subtree push --prefix src heroku heroku`
+- **running local with foreman**: cd src; foreman start web (from heroku branch with config.json set)

 **Contributions**

 I do welcome contributions via pull requests.
 Thank you for making gissues.com better.